pbiering/mailman3-rpm/README.md

 ## Background

-Because of huge Python package dependencies it's impossible to build a native *mailman3* RPM without providing dependencies in USER_SITE directory.
+Native *mailman3* RPM has a lot of dependencies to Python packages.
-EPEL cannot fulfill dependencies as of 2023-06
+EPEL cannot fulfill dependencies as of 2023-11 at least for EL8 and still not complete for EL9.
-Fedora has only a standard version packaged as of 2023-06 missing some important enhancements.
+Fedora has only a standard version packaged as of 2023-11 missing some important enhancements.

 ### Drivers